MattStaudinger/boardgame-event-planner/README.md

 # boardgame-event-planner

-An app to let people join boardgame night events.
+An app to let friends join boardgame night events.

+The final app can be visited at https://www.boardgamenight.de/

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).